emtseng/qual-code-visualizer/README.md

 python code-extract.py [update] <project title> <output directory> <codebook> [master.csv] <csv directory> ...
 ```

 `update` is optional, and specifies that the transcripts are already processed by `code-extract.py` previously.
 This will regenerate output HTML and CSVs by updating based on the CSVs included.
-All CSVs should be included if one wants to update.
+All CSVs should be included if one wants to update. *(You can also ignore this completely and just re-run it with new codebooks each time.)*

 `master.csv` is for doing updates.
-It contains all the quotes from all the interviews, and any other CSV is used to update values in that `master.csv`.
+It contains all the quotes from all the interviews, and any other CSV is used to update values in that `master.csv`. *(You can also ignore this completely and just re-run it with new codebooks each time.)*

 The script will produce a folder of HTML in the output directory specified.
 Open the resulting ``outputdir/index.html`` in a browser to navigate through your codes.